xataio/client-ts/packages/plugin-client-drizzle/README.md

 const result = await db.select().from(drivers).execute();
 ```

-## Model generation
+## [Experimental] Model generation

 We offer an experimental model generation helper that will generate the models for you from your `tables` array in your `xata.ts` file.
+Since it's a work in progress, we don't recommend using it in production yet, please build your models manually.

 ```ts
 import { buildModels } from '@xata.io/drizzle';